You're running around with your friend, laughing your head off, when suddenly you

 repair the torn skin.
 Damaged blood vessels are being fixed.

-the time it's all done, a new layer of skin will have been made.
+all done, a new layer of skin will have been made.

 Eventually, a scab falls off and reveals new skin underneath.
 This usually happens